kadisonm/obsidian-homework-plugin/docs/development.md

 ## Debugging
 Run `npm run dev` to begin development and rebuild whenever code changes are made.

+To see SCSS changes run `npm run sass` in a seperate terminal.

 ## Release
 The following is for maintainers.